 For parents, meeting other parents can be invaluable.
 There are particular issues that come up for DC families and this is a great opportunity to check in, make connections and talk about shared experiences.

 If you would like to attend this event, you'll receive all the booking details on the member's emails.
-If you are not yet a member, do consider joining and attending our Bristol half day conference.
+If you are not yet a member, do consider joining and attending.

 DCN Member Support Groups